About Animal Phobias: Zoophobia

 The NHS describes a phobia as:

 ‘An overwhelming and debilitating fear of an object, place, situation, feeling or animal.’
-Phobias as more extreme than fears.
-Additionally ,the NHS defines a phobia is a type of anxiety disorder.

-The NHS website goes on to explain how phobias are ‘an exaggerated or unrealistic sense of danger about a situation or object.
+The NHS goes on to explain how phobias are ‘an exaggerated or unrealistic sense of danger about a situation or object.
 If a phobia becomes very severe, a person may organise their life around avoiding the thing that’s causing them anxiety.
 As well as restricting their day-to-day life, it can also cause a lot of distress.’

 Symptoms Whilst Being Triggered By A Phobia: